hashicorp/terraform-website/content/source/docs/enterprise/api/admin/index.html.md

 ## Authentication

-With the exception of the user impersonation endpoints, all requests must be authenticated with a bearer token belonging to a site administrator.
+With the exception of the [user impersonation endpoints](/docs/enterprise/api/admin/users.html#impersonate-another-user), all requests must be authenticated with a bearer token belonging to a site administrator.
 Use the HTTP Header `Authorization` with the value `Bearer <token>`.
-This token can be generated or revoked on the account tokens page.
-In the context of the Admin API, your token has access to all resources in the system.
+This token can be generated or revoked on the [tokens tab of the user settings page](/docs/enterprise/users-teams-organizations/users.html#api-tokens).
+In the context of the Admin API, your token has management access to all resources in the system.

+For more information on authentication behavior, see [the API overview section](docs/enterprise/api/index.html#authentication).